Evanescent Electron Wave Spin: Evanescent electron wave spin sensing

 \section{Evanescent electron wave spin sensing}

 The discussion above raises questions about the security of spin quantum information and the possibility of novel evanescent electron wave spin sensing, which is analogous to evanescent optical wave sensing~\citep{Evanescent2019},~\cite{RefaieSR2023},~\cite{RefaieEPJST2023} that has already been employed in real applications.
-The evanescent optical wave is a part of an eigen electromagnetic wave outside an optic waveguide or fiber that can interact with matters around the waveguide.
+The evanescent optical wave is part of an eigen electromagnetic wave outside an optic waveguide or fibre that can interact with matters around the waveguide.
 The main optic wave confined inside the waveguide is perturbed but largely maintained.
 Similarly, the evanescent electron wave is a part of an eigen electron wave outside a quantum well that can interact with an electromagnetic wave around the quantum well.
-The two schemes share the same fundamental matter-field interaction: $\pmb{j} (r) \cdot \pmb {A}(r)$, where $\pmb{j} (r)$ and $\pmb {A}(r)$ represent the electron wave and the electromagnetic wave, respectively.
+The optic and electronic evanescent wave detections share the same fundamental matter-field interaction: $\pmb{j} (\pmb r) \cdot \pmb {A}(\pmb r)$.
 The interaction is usually small due to the nature of evanescent waves; therefore, the main wave inside the confinement is only perturbed but not destroyed.
-Thus, evanescent wave sensing offers a unique detection scheme as a partial wave interaction without destroying the main wave inside the confinement.
+Thus, evanescent wave sensing offers a unique detection scheme by enabling partial wave interactions without destroying the main wave inside the confinement, providing a different perspective on the quantum measurement problem~\cite{Leggett2005}.

 However, the evanescent electron wave contains the spin property as described by the current density $\pmb{j} (r)$ in Eq.~\ref{currentl0}.
 When it interacts with the electromagnetic field $\pmb {A}(r)$, only partial spin participates in the process that could result in the fractional spin effects as discussed in the previous study~\citep{GaoQeios2023}.
-Such partial spin concept conflicts with the particle spin picture, where a single particle electron possesses a unit spin and can only manifest the full spin effect during interaction.
+Such a partial spin concept conflicts with the particle spin picture, where a single particle electron possesses a unit spin and can only manifest the full spin effect during interaction.
 In the particle electron spin picture, the electron carrying the full spin tunnels out of the quantum well with a probability density given by the square of the wavefunction $\psi ^{\dagger }\psi$.
 If the spin is detected outside the quantum well, the spin information inside is destroyed since the electron that carries the full spin no longer exists within the quantum well.

 The conflicting pictures are illustrated in Fig.~\ref{fig:j03Dj3D}, which comprises two figures for the electron in the same quantum well of $R=10~\text {nm}$ and $U=0.01~\text eV$.